Miners, pharmas help European shares stage recovery

 M&A helped boost a number of other stocks.

-International Power, the most heavily traded stock across Europe, rose 3.3 percent to 417.3 pence as French utility GDF Suez agreed to buy the 30 percent of the British power producer it did not already own for 418 pence per share.
+International Power IPR.L, the most heavily traded stock across Europe, rose 3.3 percent to 417.3 pence as French utility GDF Suez GSZ.PA agreed to buy the 30 percent of the British power producer it did not already own for 418 pence per share.

 GDF Suez climbed 3.6 percent.